9th8/up-to-date-real-world-haskell/22-web-client-programming.md

 Now that we have the database component, we need to have code to parse the podcast feeds.
 These are XML files that contain various information.
-Here\'s an example XML file to show you what they look like:
+Here's an example XML file to show you what they look like:

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>